 With Trello, you don’t have to glare at your board all day, checking for notifications.
 This tool can be connected to your email and will send all alerts there.
 You will immediately be notified when something related to your cards happens, such as edits or comments.
 This ensures you are on the same page with everyone and never in the dark.

 To prioritize work and plan how to deliver on time, you need to know the amount of workload you have.
 With the Calendar view integration, you can visualize all the cards and learn which works will be due today, within the week, or by the end of the month.
 In this view, you can also move cards around.
 You also have the option to go back to your regular view.

 6. Organize your boards

-There are many methods you can use Trello to keep things organized.
+There are many methods you can use in Trello to keep things organized.
 The most used route is to set up a new board for each client.
 In each board, you can make lists that display the process you will use to get the project done.

 Trello utilizes a Kanban-style workflow where you move lists from right to left.
-If you have just started using Trello, you can start by creating basic lists like To-Do, Doing, Done.
+If you have just started using Trello, you can start by creating basic lists like To-Do, Doing, and Done.
 For more complex work, you can always modify the list.

 In my writing profession, I use lists like, To Do, Doing, Completed for Review, Approved, Reviewed for Payment, and Paid.

 Each writing assignment I work on comes with a different topic.
 Therefore, I don’t set up recurring tasks.
 Instead, I use the Calendar integration to view my writing board to visualize the work due within the week and month.
 This view also allows me to determine whether accepting more work or accommodating extra clients is possible.

 I usually set up a new board for every client when working on other projects.
 I then back up the workflow of each particular task.
 Every process step is contained in a list of cards with deadlines.
 Using the Trello business class, I can add the Calendar and Card Repeater integrations.
 The calendar view helps me visualize the day’s pending tasks and ensure I don’t miss something.